Graduate Students Seeking Teacher Certification: Step by Step Instructions

 11. Apply for Student Teaching (during 1st 12 class days of fall or spring semester before student teaching)

 Student Teaching is the state-required culminating experience of the teacher certification process.
-This is a one-semester (six credit hours), unpaid, full-time experience in a local public school classroom.* All coursework on the Certification Plan must be completed prior to the Student Teaching semester, and students must not register for any additional classes during the Student Teaching semester (or internship).
+This is an immersive semester of experience in one of Texas State’s partner districts where you will work with a cooperating teacher of the district's choosing and a trained Texas State University faculty member.
+All coursework on the Certification Plan must be completed prior to the Student Teaching semester, and students must not register for any additional classes during the Student Teaching semester (or internship*).

 When to Apply